 Why should you study Accounting?

 Accounting is the language of business.
-At HBU, our accounting majors study a variety of accounting specialties including cost accounting, government and nonprofit, audit, taxation, and international accounting.
+At HBU, our accounting majors study a variety of accounting specialties including financial accounting, management accounting, taxation accounting, audit and assurance controls, and accounting information systems.
 This broad spectrum provides our students the skills needed in the marketplace.

-Students graduating with a degree in accounting are prepared to go directly into the work force or enter a graduate program in business.
-A master's degree offers the graduate a 10 to 20 percent starting salary premium.
-Additionally, accountants are frequently required to demonstrate technical competence by way of certification.
-The most common certifications that accountants pursue include the Certified Public Accountant (CPA), the Certified Management Accountant (CMA), the Certified Internal Auditor (CIA), and Corporate Financial Management (CFM).
+Students who graduate with a degree in accounting are prepared to go directly into the work force or to enter a graduate program in business.
+In addition, accountants are frequently expected to demonstrate their technical competence by earning a professional certification.

 Is Accounting for you?
 Apply Now.